-Typical methods for sampling from Gaussian random fields, for instance methods based on a factorization of the covariance matrix, can be computationally intensive for large-scale problems or not appropriate for unstructured meshes, as can be en-
+Typical methods for sampling from Gaussian random fields, for instance methods based on a factorization of the covariance matrix, can be computationally intensive for large-scale problems or not appropriate for unstructured meshes, as can be encountered in applications in glaciology.
+Here, we implement an efficient sampling approach based on an explicit link between Gaussian random fields with Matérn covariance function and a stochastic partial differential equation (SPDE) (Lindgren et al.,

-- 60 countered in applications in glaciology.
-Here, we implement an efficient sampling approach based on an explicit link between Gaussian random fields with Matérn covariance function and a stochastic partial differential equation (SPDE) (Lindgren et al., 2011).
-Discretization of this SPDE with the finite element method (FEM) results in a sparse, scalable and computationally efficient representation of a Gaussian random field known as a Gaussian Markov random field (GRMF).
-In addition, spatiotemporal samples can be generated by combining a temporal autoregressive model and the Matérn random field (Cameletti - et al., 2012).
-We carry out the implementation and analysis within the Ice-sheet and Sea-level System Model (ISSM) (Larour et al., 2012c) but our approach can be applied to other finite-element ice-sheet models.
+- Gaussian random fields with Matern covariance function and a stochastic partial differential equation (SPDE) (Lindgren et al., 2011).
+Discretization of this SPDE with the finite element method (FEM) results in a sparse and computationally efficient representation of a Gaussian random field known as a Gaussian Markov random field (GRMF).
+In addition, spatio-temporal samples can be generated by combining a temporal autoregressive model and the Matern random field (Cameletti et al., 2012). - 65 We carry out the implementation and analysis within the Ice-sheet and Sea-level System Model (ISSM) (Larour et al., 2012c) but our approach can be applied to other finite-element ice-sheet models.